 Scalability and Growth

 If your business is growing quickly, it’s likely that your server needs will grow, too.
 Take this into consideration before you choose a server environment for your business.
-When exploring the different small business servers, take into consideration what your needs will be in five or even 10 years.
-Adding new server racks to an in-house data center can get expensive very quickly.
+When exploring the different small business servers, take into consideration what your needs will be in two or even five years.
+Adding new servers to an in-house data center can get expensive very quickly.
 However, adding space on the cloud is easy and more cost-effective.

-Medium-sized companies can also purchase space at a data center to create a private co-located data center.
+Medium-sized companies can also purchase space at a data center to create private co-located data environments.
 Servers can be added as needed, and the space, heating and cooling is all managed by the data center.

 There’s a lot to consider when choosing a server for your business.
 But you don’t have to do it alone.